Skip to main content

 Authentication

 OpenRAG uses JWT-based authentication backed by PostgreSQL.
 Credentials are verified against the users table — not hardcoded anywhere.
+Default admin account is seeded automatically on first startup: admin / admin.

 Change this password immediately from the Users tab in the Admin panel.